 If you think a rent hike or other negative treatment is motivated by your assertion of a tenant's legal right, you may decide to fight back.
 But before you do, ask yourself the following questions:

-- Are you covered?
-Check your state statutes to make sure that you have antiretaliation protection for what you've done.
-Not everything is protected (plus several states have antiretliation statutes).
+Check your state statutes to make sure that you have anti-retaliation protection for what you've done.
+Not everything is protected (plus several states do not have an antiretaliation statute).

-- Have you exercised your legal rights in good faith in order to be protected?
-If you withhold rent with no valid reason, circulate a patently scurrilous petition about your landlord, or file endless, groundless complaints with government agencies, no judge will prevent a landlord from taking appropriate action (such as not renewing your lease or terminating your rental agreement),
+If you withhold rent with no valid reason, circulate a negative petition about your landlord that is patently inaccurate, or file endless, groundless complaints with government agencies, no judge will prevent a landlord from taking appropriate action (such as not renewing your lease or terminating your rental agreement),

-- How soon after your action did the rent increase or negative treatment come?
-Obviously, the shorter the interval between your exercise of a legal right and the date of the increase, the more suspicious it becomes.
+Obviously, the shorter the interval between your exercise of a legal right and the date of a increase in rent or negative treatment, the more suspicious it becomes.